cloudnativetrainings/trainings/kkp_fundamentals/02-kkp-master-setup/README.md

 ### Replace TODO-STUDENT-DNS

 We need to set the necessary domain names in the `values.yaml`.
-Cert-manager will use these domains to request the necessary certificates from Let's encrypt later on:
+Cert-manager will use these domains to request the necessary certificates from Let's encrypt later on.

 ```bash
 ### replace every entry of: TODO-STUDENT-DNS